YES! Filmmaker(s) Attending for Q&A

 USA | 90 min | 2021

-A young woman with Down syndrome rouses her eccentric family to perform her original play in a once-thriving rural mining town.
+A young woman with Down syndrome rouses her quirky family to perform her original play in a once-thriving rural mining town.

 Farewell Darkness began over breakfast at Bob’s Big Boy in Burbank California in 2004.
 Roy Maurer, a friend of mine from film school and marine veteran had been living in Los Angeles at this point for a few years after graduation and had been attempting to break into the film industry as a screenwriter with minimal success at this point.